 There are three ways to get evidence in front of the court.
 You can:

-- use documents as evidence (see below for more about this)
+- use documents as evidence (see below for more about this), or

-The applicant and the respondent follow the same steps to prove their case.
-The applicant always goes first.
+Both parties follow the same steps to prove their case.
+The person who started the case always goes first.

 In family cases, often the only witnesses are the two people involved in the case.
-You don't need witnesses if they don't add anything to the case.
+You don't need to use witnesses if they don't add anything to the case.

-- start with their own testimony (their version of the issue), or
+- start by giving their version of the issue (the law calls this their testimony), or

-This is so they can use their testimony and their witnesses' testimony to present their case in a clear, logical way.
+This will help them to present their case in a clear, logical way.

 Witnesses aren't allowed to hear each other's evidence.
 They have to wait outside the courtroom until it's their turn to speak.
 This is called excluding the witnesses.